 We have created a section on the forum: "Collection photos and Collector's page" whose aim is to allow all collectors who wish to publish pictures of specimens in their collection.
 The idea is for each collector/collection to have a single thread where they can, as much as the collector wishes, add new images using the "Write a response" button.
 Thus the images of each collection will be grouped, creating a virtual tour.
 That way a collector can display their collection to everybody and we will be able to enjoy it.

 They offer a service to their subscribers to be able to create new posts and add pictures so that this becomes a kind of personal collection.
-If your interested in looking into their services to be able to do this, you can follow the link above or below to get connected to their excellent website and start participating.
+If you are interested in looking into their services to be able to do this, you can follow the link above or below to get connected to their excellent website and start participating.
 This should be considered a site for the well educated and is not for beginners or novice collectors unless you're looking to learn.

 Main Page: http://www.mineral-forum.com/message-board/